 14. The success of the Audi brand has resulted in significant counterfeiting of the Audi Trademarks.
-In recent years, Audi has identified many fully interactive, e-commerce stores offering Counterfeit Audi Products on online marketplace platforms such as Amazon, eBay, AliExpress, Alibaba, Wish.com, Walmart, Etsy, DHgate, and Temu including the e-commerce stores operating under the Seller Aliases.
+In recent years, Plaintiff has identified many fully interactive, e-commerce stores offering Counterfeit Audi Products on online marketplace platforms such as Amazon, eBay, Walmart, Temu, and PayPal including the e-commerce stores operating under the Seller Aliases.
 The Seller Aliases target consumers in this Judicial District and throughout the United States.
-According to a U.S. Customs and Border Protection (CBP) report, in 2021, CBP made over 27,000 seizures of goods with intellectual property rights (IPR) violations totaling over \$3.3 billion, an increase of \$2.0 billion from 2020.
-Intellectual Property Rights Seizure Statistics, Fiscal Year 2021, U.S. Customs and Border Protection. ([Exhibit 2](#)).
-Of the 27,000 in total IPR seizures, over 24,000 came through international mail and express courier services (as opposed to containers), most of which originated from China and Hong Kong.
-Id.
+At last count, global trade in counterfeit and pirated goods was worth an estimated \$467 billion per year - accounting for a staggering 2.3% of all imports, according to the Organization for Economic Cooperation and Development (the "OECD").2 Of the 27,000 in total IPR seizures, over 24,000 came through international mail and express courier services (as opposed to containers), most of which originated from China and Hong Kong.3